Divinity-dev/To-do-list/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to acknowledge the crreators of the minimalist project.
+I would like to acknowledge the creators of the minimalist project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>